gnh1201/ipfs-fuse/INSTALL.md

 npm install
 ```

-You need Python 2 to install, so you might need to tell gyp the path to Python2.
+(Optional) You need Python 2 to install, so you might need to tell gyp the path to Python2.
 For me it looked like this:

 ```sh
 npm_config_python=/usr/local/opt/python2/bin/python2 npm i